Children and Armed Conflict in Sri Lanka:

 of child soldiers is contentious but he does not explain

-the levels at which he sees the debate as 'human' and then also
+the levels at which he sees the debate as 'human' and

-'puerile and academic.'
-Puerile means belonging to childhood; juvenile,
+then also as 'puerile and academic.'
+Puerile means

-immature; childish.
-The question that Mr. Muralidhar Reddy may want to ask himself is whether his
+The question that Mr. Muralidhar Reddy may want to ask

-use of epithets such 'legalese', 'hair splitting',
+himself is whether his use of epithets such 'legalese',

-question of child soldiers and international law.
+approach to the question of child soldiers and

-On the question of being 'academic', it is true that the
+international law.
+On the question of being

-rule of law is law - and therefore has a theoretical
+'academic', it is true that the rule of law is law - and

-- and it may come to be determined on the say so of
+law would become arbitrary - and it may come to be

-Ranga Iyengar family owned Frontline and Hindu.
+the Kasturi Ranga Iyengar family owned Frontline

-However, a closer look would reveal
+However, a closer look would reveal that

-on underage combatants.
-The elaborate explanations are aimed not
+underage combatants.
+The elaborate explanations are aimed

-Tamil diaspora.
+the Tamil diaspora.
 The diaspora provides the much-needed

 economic and political oxygen to the LTTE.
 The Tigers may